 Do I have to pay for the vaccination?

 This guide was originally published on Jan.
-6 and updated on Jan.
-19 with more information about vaccine eligibility.
+6, 2021, and was updated on June 24, 2022, with new information about vaccines for children.